kadysongbb/dr-trpo/README.md

 ## Description and Performance:
 ### Tabular:
 * Two algorithms implemented: ODRPO KL, ODRPO Wasserstein
-* Supports OpenAI Gym environment with discrete observation and discrete action space, i.e. Taxi-v3, Nchain-v0
+* Supports OpenAI Gym environments with discrete observation and discrete action space, i.e. Taxi-v3, Nchain-v0
 * Policy is not parametrized (i.e. no Neural Network for policies).
-It's represented as a list that contains PMF of π(·|s) for all states
+It's represented as a list that contains PMFs of π(·|s) for all states

 ![Performance Graph 1](tabular.png?raw=true)